 When they entered the divorce process, they were already polarized.
 They each blamed the other for not taking care of what they considered to be the basics of marriage.
 By continuing to ignore that they were wired differently, their divorce was difficult, drawn out and depleted their marital estate.

-So, here's the divorce advice to help you keep your cool — Your soon-to-be ex is wired differently than you are.
+So, here's the divorce advice to help you keep your cool.
+Remember that your soon-to-be ex is wired differently than you are.

 Want more divorce advice?
-Register for the FREE special report "5 Things You Need to Know About Your Divorce".
+Register for Karen's FREE special report "5 Things You Need to Know About Your Divorce".